-In March 2019, the Joint Committee approved its 2019/20 budget.
-A budget of £4.573million has been approved for 2019/20, to be funded by local authority requisitions (£4.039million) and reserves (£0.534million).
-This represents a reduction in local authority requisitions in comparison with 2018/19 (1.2% reduction).
+In 2018, the Joint Committee approved its 2018/19 budget.
+A budget of £4.233 million has been approved for 2018/19, to be funded by local authority requisitions (£4.089 million) and reserves (£0.144 million).
+This does represent a reduction in local authority requisitions in comparison with 2017/18 (2% reduction).

 SCTS continues to experience financial pressures from the impact of funding and from increased operator costs.
 In response, SCTS increased its concessionary fares in 2017/18; the first increase since 2011/12, despite increases in standard operator fares and subsequent cost to SCTS.
-Concessionary fares were further increased in 2018/19, however, no increase has been approved for 2019/20.
+SCTS has approved further increases in concessionary fares for 2018/19.
+The impact of this will be monitored by the Joint Committee throughout the year.
+In preparing the budgets, we note that SPT, on behalf of the Joint Committee, has prepared indicative budgets up to 2022/23.